affinda/affinda-python/docs/sync_operations.md

 - `identifier` (`str`): Document's identifier.
 - `body` (`~affinda.models.DocumentUpdate`): Document data to update.
+- `compact` (`bool`): If "true", the response is compacted to annotations' parsed data.
+Annotations' meta data are excluded.
+Default is "false".
+- `camel_case` (`bool`): Whether to return the response in camelCase.
+Default is true.
 - `cls` (`callable`): A custom type or function that will be passed the direct response

 **Raises**: